 SW Popular Gray Vs Similar Colors

 Just in case if you are not completely satisfied with this color, I am going to recommend a few that will replace this paint.
 However, remember that no two colors are exactly the same even if they tend to look similar!

-Hence, the two most closely related colors are SW 7634 Pediment and SW 7632 Modern Gray.
+Hence, the two most closely related colors are SW 7634 Pediment and SW 7632 Modern Gray (see my review here).